euan-forrester/photo-recommender/README.md

 - Enter the CIDR of your local machine/network
 - Copy your ssh public key (contained in `~/.ssh/id_rsa.pub`.
 If that file doesn't exist, run `ssh-keygen -t rsa` to generate it)
 - Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
-- Fill in your numerical Flickr user ID.
-You may need to get your numerical ID from: http://idgettr.com/
 - Fill in a master password for the various databases
 - If you're going to make a prod instance with a real domain, create an SSL certificate and fill in the details.
 There's good instructions here: https://itnext.io/using-letsencrypt-ssl-certificates-in-aws-certificate-manager-c2bc3c6ae10
 - Fill in a 256-bit AES encryption key, used to encrypt user session data.
 Can be obtained from https://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx for example